jarikoi/berkeleycourse/lab_3/Lab3.md

 ##Step-1.
 Download Data and Place In HDFS

 We need some data in order to create schema and, ultimately, process.
 The data we'll consider is a toy dataset regarding users and their weblogs.
+If you encounter any issues sometimes it may be pertinent to redo Lab 2 instead of trying to debug the issue as any number of small details could disrupt the system.
+Having an ephemeral infrastructure that you can rebuild quickly can lead to increased reliability of systems.
 To download the data, do this:

 1. Launch an instance of UCB W205 Spring 2016

    a.
 Attach your EBS volume from Lab 2

    b.
 Find the volume location, by typing `fdisk -l`

    c.
 Mount the volume as follows: `mount -t ext4 /dev/<your device>/data`

    d.
 Start HDFS, Hadoop Yarn and Hive: `/root/start-hadoop.sh`